 - Groceries and household items: So you’re used to shopping on the fly at expensive specialty grocery stores?
 Making a meal plan, shopping at cheaper stores, and clipping coupons could be helpful.
 Even if you don’t normally spend a fortune on food, chances are you can cut at least a few bucks a week out of this portion of your budget.

 - Clothing for interviews: Sure, you need to look snazzy for your upcoming job interviews.
 But could you find what you need already in your closet?
 Or consider borrowing a suit from a similar-sized friend or relative.
-Another option is to buy your clothes secondhand from high-quality thrift stores like ThredUp.
+Another option is to buy your clothes secondhand from high-quality thrift stores, even online ones like thredUP.

 - Transportation: If you currently have a hefty car payment, consider selling the vehicle and getting into something cheaper.
 With enough equity, you could trade in your expensive vehicle for one that has no monthly payment.
 But even cutting your monthly payment by $50-$100 helps.